steevhise/fc3_common_assets/readme.md

 Within that there is now a directory `plugins/` and a directory `modules/` please put things in appropriate place.
 * `src/packages/` is for other code of ours (our unpackaged internal hapi plugins, etc) not contained in the above package or in `src/routes/`, etc
 * Please keep routes and views organized by section of site: Home, Groups, etc. any js file in the routes dir will get included.
-* I'm considering adopting [semistandard](https://github.com/Flet/semistandard) for a coding style standard. thoughts are welcome about that.
+* We are now trying to use the [semistandard](https://github.com/Flet/semistandard) coding style.
+Thoughts are welcome about that.
+To lint your code for this standard, use `npm run lint`.
+We will "fix" these things gradually.
 [![js-semistandard-style](https://cdn.rawgit.com/flet/semistandard/master/badge.svg)](https://github.com/Flet/semistandard)

 ### Frontend